Keyboard shortcuts

 The simplest monitor is a ping script.
 One ping is usually enough for most cases.
 You can pass a timeout to ping, but Stylus will automatically kill processes if they run too long.

-Basic Ping Script
+Custom Ping Script

 #!/bin/bash